stratdev3/SimpleW/documentation/simplew/docs/guide/server.md

 ## Optional: lifecycle callbacks (fluent)

 You can hook into lifecycle events :

 - `OnStarted(Action<SimpleWServer>)` / `OnStarted(Func<SimpleWServer, Task>)`
 - `OnStopped(Action<SimpleWServer>)` / `OnStopped(Func<SimpleWServer, Task>)`

+`OnStarted` observes `State == SimpleWServerState.Started`, and `OnStopped` observes `State == SimpleWServerState.Stopped`.
+Lifecycle methods must not be called synchronously from these callbacks; such reentrant calls are rejected to prevent a deadlock.

 ```csharp
 var server = new SimpleWServer(IPAddress.Any, 8080)